r-forge/exams/jekyll/_posts/tutorials/2017-09-09-installation.md

 ## 2. R package "exams"

 The core of R/exams is the open-source R package ["exams"](https://CRAN.R-project.org/package=exams), also available from CRAN.
 It can be easily installed -- along with all CRAN packages it depends on -- interactively from within R with a single command.
-Thus, after starting R, typically by starting RStudio or any other user interface selected, you can run the first command below in R's command line.
+Thus, you can run the first command below in R's command line after starting R (e.g., by starting RStudio or any other user interface selected or by typing `R` on the shell in a terminal window).
 Subsequently, if desired, the development version of the package can be installed from R-Forge, which may provide some new features or small improvements.

 - **Stable version:**